Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Summary

 \section{Summary}

-In summary, we systemically analyzed the Fisher information for frequency estimation in a two-level and a $\Lambda$-type system.
+In this study, we systemically analyzed the Fisher information for frequency estimation in a two-level and a $\Lambda$-type system.
 In both cases, we analyzed the structure of the FI spectrum by fixing an optical depth and then tracing the optimal FI in the $\alpha-\delta_{ge}$ diagram.
-We assume the system allows us to choose an optimal optical depth and further find a maximum FI to analyze the limitation of both quantum and classical methods for frequency estimation.
-The emphasis brained from the analysis in the two-level case is the recognition of characteristics of FI contributed by absorption.
-That shows the limitation of both quantum and classical methods for probing this kind of absorption spectrum.
-In the $\Lambda$-type system, based on the knowledge from the two-level case, we further classify the FI to the contribution from absorption and transparency.
-By analyzing the trace of maximum quantum FI, we have found a clear demarcation point to distinguish two regions of absorption-dominated and transparency-dominated which provide a way to identify the class of spectral line shape.
+We assume that the system allows us to choose an optimal optical depth and further find a maximum FI for analysis of the limitations of both the quantum and classical methods for frequency estimation.
+Based on the knowledge gained from the two-level case, we further classify the contribution to the FI from absorption and transparency in the $\Lambda$-type system.
+Analysis of the trace of the maximum quantum FI showed a clear demarcation point to distinguish between the two regions that are absorption-dominated and transparency-dominated, which provides a way to identify the class of the spectral line shape.
 For the QEF, we show that the transparency-FI can support an infinite QEF at $\delta_{ge}=0$ when $\gamma_{gs}=0$.
-Even though the technical loss is included in the system, the QEF will not be limited by the absorption QEF of 1.2 when the loss is considered lower than 0.813. ($\eta=0.187$).
-An additional imperfect issue in more realistic systems is coming from the frequency and linewidth of the photon source that should be comparable with atomic medium to ensure the interaction between them \cite{tsai2020quantum,wang2019efficient}.
-Otherwise, the spectrum measurement might be fuzzed \cite{kim2019effect} and results in the Fisher information loss, which is an additional issue need to consider.
+Even with the inclusion of technical loss in the system, the QEF will not be limited by the absorption.
+The QEF is 1.2 when the loss is lower than 0.813. ($\eta=0.187$).
+In realistic systems, the frequency stabilization and linewidth of the photon source need to be considered.
+The property of the photon source should be comparable with the atomic medium to ensure the efficient interaction between them \cite{tsai2020quantum,wang2019efficient}.
+Otherwise, the spectrum measurement might be fuzzy \cite{kim2019effect}, resulting in the loss of Fisher information, which is an additional issue that needs to be considered.